 C.V. is to be found here

 The main: www.bartaku.net website is under revision in 2021.

 Flickr: Selexion of photographic documentation: http://www.flickr.com/photos/phoef

-Research compost & Overview of work in public, writings http://libarynth.org/luminous/phoef
+Research compost & Overview of work in public (mostly kept up-to-date), writings http://libarynth.org/luminous/phoef

 For the period 2004-2007 see > http://recuerdas.blogspot.com/

 For ideas, comments, collaborations and bookings feel free to send a mail to bhm.vandeput[at]protonmail[dot]com